 Charles Manson...
 The Infamous Manson Murders; "Helter Skelter"

-Charles Manson, born November 12, 1934, said to be one of the "Most Notorious Convicted Murderers in American History", "America's Most Notorious Killer", "America's True Icon of Evil".
+Charles Manson, born November 12, 1934, died on November 19, 2017 (aged 83) in Bakersfield, California.
+He was said to be one of the "Most Notorious Convicted Murderers in American History", "America's Most Notorious Killer", "America's True Icon of Evil".

-Charles Manson (pictured right) was born on November 12, 1934.
-Manson is one of the "Most Notorious Convicted Murderers in American History".
-He is said to be "America's Most Notorious Killer" and "America's True Icon of Evil".
+Charles Manson (pictured right) was born on November 12, 1934 and died of natural causes on November 19, 2017 at age 83.
+Manson was one of the "Most Notorious Convicted Murderers in American History".
+He was said to be "America's Most Notorious Killer" and "America's True Icon of Evil".

 What is interesting in itself is despite this worldwide infamy, Manson was not physically present at either of the murder scenes in which he was convicted.